Portable long service leave allows you to take your entitlement from employer to employer.

 How can I check my entitlement?

-When you are first registered, we will issue you with a registration number and password to login to your service record.
+When you are first registered, we will issue you with a registration number.
+You'll need to register for access to the Worker portal when you login to your account for the first time.
 It's a good idea to check it on a regular basis to ensure all your employers register you.
 You will also be able to see how close you are to taking that well deserved holiday!